meldridge/meldridge.github.io/posts/_posts/2018-10-08-Supermicro-hardware-trojans-and-BMC-security.md

 Yep.
 We'll come back to that.

-Many BMCs are also responsible for loading the firmware for other devices on the board such as network controllers, and they usually have the ability to directly interact with the host operating system via Direct Memory Access (DMA) and hardware interrupts.
+Many BMCs are also responsible for loading the firmware for other devices on the board such as network controllers, and they have the ability to directly interact with the host operating system via direct memory access (DMA) and hardware interrupts.
 This means that if you manage to compromise the BMC, you can inject malicious code into the actual host operating system running on the server itself.

 With this much power over the server's hardware and the host operating system, access to the BMC is incredibly sensitive: if you own the BMC, you own the server.

 Unfortunately, BMC security has historically been... poor.
-As the grugq put it:
+As the grugq succinctly [put it](https://medium.com/@thegrugq/supply-chain-security-speculation-b7b6357a5d05):

 >**"Baseboard Management Controllers (BMC) and the Intelligent Platform Management Interface (IPMI) protocol are a horrendous tire fire for cyber security."**